 How to Store Coffee Creamer

 There are three popular varieties of coffee creamers available.
 The first is the liquid creamer sold in fairly large tetra packs and plastic bottles.
 The second is its mini version: the little sealed cups.
 And the third one is the powdered whitener.
 Let’s talk about the storage of each variety one by one.

 Any creamers in plastic bottles and tetra packs found in the refrigerated section are almost always dairy whiteners.
 They usually consist of milk, cream, sugar, and some flavoring.
 And because of their dairy content, they need to be refrigerated at all times.

-When it comes to tetra packs and plastic bottles that sit on shelves in supermarkets, they most likely are non-dairy products.
+When it comes to tetra packs and plastic bottles that sit on shelves in supermarkets, most of them are non-dairy products (except canned evaporated milk).
 And as such, room temperature is perfectly okay for an unopened container.
 You can store them either in the pantry or in the kitchen, just make sure they sit away from any sources of heat, e.g., the stove.

 For mini sealed cups, things are even more straightforward.
 From the moment you buy the package to the moment you open a single cup, you can keep them at room temperature.
 Again, just make sure the package sits away from heat, and that’s pretty much it.

 Last but not least, the powdered coffee whiteners.
 They’re no different from other powdered products like powdered milk.
 All you need to take care of is making sure the container is sealed tightly and away from any moisture.
 That’s about it.

 How Long Do Coffee Creamers Last